 Routine temperature testing is not recommended as a reliable method for identifying COVID-19.
 Temperatures will be taken of children appear unwell or feverish whilst at nursery.

-We are very conscious that we are entering the colder, winter months and that young children will get cold and flu symptoms.
+We are very conscious that as we enter the colder, winter months and that young children will get cold and flu symptoms.
 However, we must follow the government guidelines, which are currently that anyone with a high temperature, new persistent cough or loss of taste or smell must isolate until they have achieved a negative test result.

 Staff members will monitor the children in their care and will make reasonable judgements on whether a family is advised to undergo testing.
 We ask that families do the same and monitor their children's wellness, making the decision if they need to isolate, undergo testing, or are well enough to attend nursery.